MicrosoftDocs/cloud-adoption-framework/docs/govern/identity-baseline/azure-ad-configuration.md

 - Configure the user risk policy to:
   - Require a secure password reset when user risk level is High
-  - Require Azure AD MFA before the user can create a new password with Self-Service Password Reset to remediate their risk.
+  - Require Microsoft Entra multifactor authentication before the user can create a new password with Self-Service Password Reset to remediate their risk.
-- Configure the sign-in risk policy to require Azure AD multifactor authentication when sign-in risk level is medium or high.
+- Configure the sign-in risk policy to require Microsoft Entra multifactor authentication when sign-in risk level is medium or high.

 ## Audit - Sign-in and user risk policies